 Scientists and clinicians working together to beat cancer.

-The CRUK Edinburgh Centre is a part of the MRC Institute of Genetics and Cancer (formerly the IGMM - Institute of Genetics and Molecular Medicine), however, in addition to scientists based at the IGMM, our cancer research is carried out at other University of Edinburgh sites (our affiliates) or NHS Lothian locations.
+The CRUK Edinburgh Centre is a part of the Institute of Genetics and Cancer (formerly the IGMM - Institute of Genetics and Molecular Medicine), however, in addition to scientists based at the IGC, our cancer research is carried out at other University of Edinburgh sites (our affiliates) or NHS Lothian locations.

 A broad spectrum of tumor types are studied by our investigators and we aspire to be world class in key themes, bringing innovation and unique twists to basic cancer science, drug development and clinical translation.